PopFlamingo/OneAxisGeometryReader/README.md

 ## State of this package
-This is an experimental package that may break in the future the internals of SwiftUI evolve.
+This is an experimental package that may break in the future when the internals of SwiftUI evolve.
 View this package as a starting point, it can definetely be improved, so don't hesitate to open an issue or a pull request if you think something is missing or if you notice a bug.